tytydraco/yessleep/out/Broken_by_the_night.md

 There is one difference.
 All know sleep.
 Few ever know true love.
 I couldn’t know it then, but I lost both, the same night.

 One tiny cap I barely remember taking, broke my nights, my world, and my heart — in that order.
-Lovestruck, became lovesick, but never lovelorn.
+Lovestruck, became lovesyk, but never lovelorn.
 ‘Cause I did it to myself.
 That… is the hardest pill to swallow.

-This December, every carol echoes a bittersweet memento of the final weeks of shining eyes one year ago, before my story began.
-I miss those days like you can’t imagine.
-Last year’s songs, now the shooting stars of a light-filled universe, set ablaze, then vanquished and gone.
+This December, every carol echoes a bittersweet memento to the final weeks of shining eyes one year ago, before my story began.
+I miss those nights like you can’t imagine.
+Last year’s nocturnes were the shooting stars of a light-filled universe — set ablaze, then vanquished and gone.
 I’ll never get those starbursts back, the shining eyes, or why they slipped away.

 Here’s hoping ECT erases all the memories — like [Eternal Sunshine of the Spotless Mind](https://youtu.be/yE-f1alkq9I).

-Meet me in Montauk…
+Meet me in Montauk.

-Elsklingen min.

-For now, red wine and sleeping pills help me get back to your arms.
+Red wine and sleeping pills help me get back to your arms.
+It’s not like the movies.
 [Maybe — I will see you in the next life.](https://youtu.be/EcSvMFm2ABE?feature=shared)

+Elsklingen min